gcash/bchwallet/rpc/documentation/api.md

   be created for.
 If there are no indexes, input scripts are created for every input that is missing an input script.

+- `repeated int64 input_values`: The value (in satoshis) of each input.
+This is needed to sign the transaction using the bitcoin cash signing algorithm.

 **Response:** `SignTransactionResponse`

 - `bytes transaction`: The serialized transaction with added input scripts.